Income Statement Projections

 Let’s now build out our earnings projections.
 First, we add a section just below the income statement to group key metrics that summarize the performance of the business.
 We have included general performance metrics here, but note that commonly used performance metrics can vary by industry.
 We will add more metrics later, but these will do for now.

-For public companies, we often use equity research analyst/broker estimates to the extent they are available, rather than just assume flat performance from the first projected period as we have done here.
+For public companies, we often use equity research analyst/broker estimates to the extent they are available rather than just assuming flat performance from the first projected period, as we have done here.
 Simply hardcode the estimates into the P&L where appropriate.
-You may use consensus projections, or estimates from a single analyst/broker that is generally in-line with consensus.
+You may use consensus projections or estimates from a single analyst/broker that are generally in line with consensus.
 Analysts/brokers do not normally make projections beyond two or three years, so you would need to project the P&L differently in subsequent periods (perhaps by continuing the trends projected by analysts and/or assuming flat performance from the last analyst-projected period).

 There are a few placeholder items we cannot project at this time (e.g. interest expense, which requires a separate debt schedule), and we have shaded them pink to remind us to address them in a subsequent step.